Bill

 Bill Summary

-As introduced, requires each local education agency and public charter school to annually designate one instructional day each school year to observe the Fourth of July by providing students with age- and grade-appropriate instruction on the founding of the United States, the Declaration of Independence, the United States Constitution, and the fundamental rights and freedoms enjoyed by American citizens. - Amends TCA Title 49, Chapter 1; Title 49, Chapter 2; Title 49, Chapter 50 and Title 49, Chapter 6.
+As enacted, requires each director of schools for an LEA and each director of a public charter school to annually ensure that students in grades K-12 enrolled in the LEA or public charter school observe the Fourth of July during the school year by receiving age- and grade-appropriate instruction on the founding of the United States, the separation of the original 13 colonies from Great Britain, the Declaration of Independence, the United States Constitution, and the fundamental rights and freedoms enjoyed by American citizens. - Amends TCA Title 49, Chapter 1; Title 49, Chapter 2; Title 49, Chapter 50 and Title 49, Chapter 6.

 AI Summary

-This bill mandates that every local education agency (LEA), which refers to public school districts, and every public charter school in Tennessee must dedicate one instructional day each school year to observing the Fourth of July.
-This observance will involve providing students from kindergarten through twelfth grade with age- and grade-appropriate instruction on key aspects of American history and civics, including the founding of the United States, the Declaration of Independence, the U.S. Constitution, and the fundamental rights and freedoms enjoyed by American citizens.
-The bill outlines specific learning objectives for different grade levels, focusing on understanding the meaning of the Fourth of July, the events leading to independence, the purpose of foundational documents, and the connection between founding principles and modern civic responsibilities.
-LEAs and charter schools will have the flexibility to determine the instructional methods, such as classroom lessons, readings, or assemblies, and must ensure the instruction is nonpartisan and educational, focusing on historical facts and civic principles.
-This new requirement will take effect for the 2026-2027 school year and subsequent years.
+This bill mandates that every local education agency (LEA), which refers to a school district, and every public charter school in Tennessee must dedicate one instructional day each school year to observing the Fourth of July, even though the holiday falls during summer break.
+This observance will involve providing students in all grades, from kindergarten through twelfth, with age- and grade-appropriate instruction on key aspects of American history and civics, including the founding of the United States, the Declaration of Independence, the U.S. Constitution, and the fundamental rights and freedoms of American citizens.
+The bill outlines specific learning objectives for different grade levels, focusing on introducing foundational concepts for younger students, emphasizing historical context and civic understanding for middle schoolers, and encouraging analysis of founding documents and civic themes for high school students.
+LEAs and charter schools will have the flexibility to determine the instructional methods, such as classroom lessons, readings, discussions, or assemblies, and must ensure the instruction is nonpartisan, educational, and focused on historical facts and civic principles, with periodic reviews to update content and methods.
+This requirement will take effect for the 2026-2027 school year and subsequent years.

 Committee Categories